lspohle/42_born2beroot/README.md

 <a name="5"></a>
 ### What is [UTM](https://mac.getutm.app)?
 > UTM is Apple's hypervisor.
 A software program to create and run virtual machines.
-- It emulates various processors:
+- It was created for macOS and only for Apple platforms.
+-  Those are the supported architecures of operating systems of guest machines:
-   - ARM64
+   - ARM64 (MacBook Pro, for instance)
-   - ARM32
-   - MIPS
-   - PPC
-   - RISC-V
+   - x86/x64 (Intel Macs, for instance)

 <a name="6"></a>
 ### What is [Debian](https://www.debian.org)?